noInfoPath/noinfopath-kendo-ui/docs/noinfopath-kendo-ui.md

   expected to be a string, that is the url to the editor template.
   When this occurs the directive must wait for the template before continuing with the grid initialization process.

+  #### @property binding

+  Angular scope for setting and getting the date picker's value.
+Otherwise, using kendo model for getting and setting data.